remicres/otbtf/README.md

 ## Begin with provided models

-In the `python` folder are provided some ready-to-use deep networks, with documentation and scientific references.
+In the `python` folder are provided some [ready-to-use deep networks, with documentation and scientific references](doc/EXAMPLES.md).
-See [here](doc/EXAMPLES.md) to see how to use the provided models.

-Feel free to contribute with your own architecture!
+**Feel free to contribute with your own architecture!**

 ## Tutorial